 Usually, when a hairstyle is done too tightly, the first signs are small pimples and discomfort.
 This condition, known as traction folliculitis, results from the tension placed on the hair, leading to inflammation within the hair follicles.

 If traction alopecia remains untreated and the hair follicle is subjected to constant stress, irreversible damage can occur.
 This involves the hair follicle becoming inflamed and eventually ceasing to produce new hair, leading to permanent scarring and hair loss.
 Proper hair care practices can prevent this permanent hair loss condition.

 How can you treat Traction Alopecia?

-Providing your hair a break from any style that might trigger traction or this “tugging action” is the key treatment for traction alopecia.
-You could, as an example, try wearing your hair up or down, or rotating in between the two.
-If you absolutely need to pull your hair back, opt for a style that’s low as well as loose.
-Generally, try to avoid a tight hairstyle to give your hair roots a break.
-Do a systematic review on your scalp to see if there are any described risk factors and treat it early.
+A key treatment for traction alopecia is giving your hair a break from any style that may cause traction or a “tugging action.”
+You could try wearing your hair up or down, or rotating between the two.
+If it’s essential to pull your hair back, opt for a style that’s low and loose.
+Avoiding tight hairstyles can give your hair follicles a much-needed break.
+Regularly review your scalp for any risk factors and treat early to prevent permanent damage.